(Published May 2021, last updated June 2023)

 The village of Le Pont-de-Montvert oozes with historic charm and stories of the war fought by the Camisards in the early eighteenth century are evident around every corner.

-The buildings identified in Stevenson’s journal are easily identified and it is fun to stand at the entrance to the bridge and imagine an approaching mob of angry farmers, intent on freeing their brothers held captive within the tower walls.
+The buildings identified in Stevenson’s journal are readily identified and it is easy to stand at the entrance to the bridge and imagine an approaching mob of angry farmers, intent on freeing their brothers who were held captive within the tower walls.

 Le Pont-de-Montvert is a charming town and small enough to wander the streets without getting lost.
 If you prefer to follow a map, call in to the Tourist Office near the bridge and ask for un plan de ville.

 The parish church is located on the main road, which leaves town and heads towards Florac.
 The spire is visible above the rooftops but the church has not been used as a place of worship since it was sold in 1826.
 Today, the building is unsafe and not accessible to the public.

 The Protestant temple stands on the hill on the northern side of the river.
 Built in 1828, its austere, solid façade and simple interior is in stark contrast to the delicate and elegant features of the Catholic church.

 The Wars of Religion, fought between the French Catholics and the English Protestants, had ravaged France since 1562.
 The hostilities finally ended in 1598 when the French king, Henri IV, signed the Edict of Nantes, granting full civil rights, including religious freedom and protection to Protestants living in France.
 Although the truce worked well for a time, it began to unravel thirty years later when Henri’s grandson, Louis XIV, came to power.